nnandrew/polaris/README.md

 - **Enrollment Server**: A Flask-based web service that handles requests from new nodes (Base Stations or Rovers) to join the network.
 It authenticates nodes using a shared secret key, generates unique Nebula certificates and configuration files for them, and maintains a record of all nodes in the network.
 - **Nebula Lighthouse**: This core Nebula service acts as the discovery point for all other nodes, allowing them to find each other and establish secure, direct connections.
+- **InfluxDB**: The time-series database where the Rover logs its location data.
+- **Grafana**: A data visualization tool that connects to InfluxDB.

 ### 2. Base Station (e.g. Qualcomm RB5, Raspberry Pi)
 The Base Station is a stationary GNSS receiver with a known, fixed location.
 Its primary role is to generate and broadcast correction data.

-- **GPS Receiver**: A high-quality GNSS module (like the SparkFun u-blox ZED-F9P) that receives raw satellite signals.
+- **GNSS Receiver**: A high-quality GNSS module (like the SparkFun u-blox ZED-F9P) that receives raw satellite signals.
 - **NTRIP Caster**: A service (`gnssserver`) that takes the raw GNSS data, generates RTCM 3 correction messages, and broadcasts them over the network via an NTRIP (Networked Transport of RTCM via Internet Protocol) server.
 - **Enrollment Client**: A script that runs on startup to enroll with the Lighthouse and retrieve the necessary Nebula configuration to join the mesh network.